 Differences between HV and LV Power Rates

-LV cables normally carry voltage below 1100V while HV cables carry above 3300V.
+LV cables normally carry voltage below 1100V while high voltage power lines carry above 3300V.

 Aluminum and copper are the most used conductors for LV and HV cables.